-As might be expected, this type of abnormal skin coloration will appear at birth or in just a few weeks following birth.
-It's important to remember that most birthmarks are noncancerous, though a doctor should examine your child if he or she is born with abnormally colored skin or develops birthmarks shortly after birth.
+As might be expected, this type of abnormal skin coloration will appear at birth or in a few weeks or months following birth.
+It's important to remember that although most birthmarks are noncancerous, a doctor should examine your child if he or she is born with abnormally colored skin or develops birthmarks shortly after birth.
 Certain birthmarks described below can pose health risks.

 Most pigmented birthmarks will be flat and smooth and may range in color from white to tan to blue.
-There are several types of pigmented birthmarks, including Mongolian spots -- bruised or bluish in color, typically appearing on buttocks; cafe-au-lait spots -- light brown; and typical moles that appear at birth, which are also called congenital nevi.
-Moles should be monitored for bleeding, color, shape, or size changes, or itching or bleeding.
+There are several types of pigmented birthmarks, including Mongolian spots -- bruised or bluish in color, typically appearing on the buttocks or lower back; cafe-au-lait spots -- light brown; and typical moles that appear at birth, which are also called congenital nevi.
+Moles should be monitored for color, shape, or size changes, and/or itching or bleeding.

-These are a type of birthmark that may appear anywhere on the body as a light red, flat marks.
+These are a type of birthmark that may appear anywhere on the body as light red, flat marks.
 Macular stains are the most common type of vascular (developing from blood vessels) birthmark.
 These marks can come in two forms known commonly as angel’s kisses or stork bites.

 - Angel's kisses may appear on the forehead and eyelids, but will typically disappear early in childhood.

 - Stork bites will appear on the back of the neck and can last into adult years.

-Because these marks are often mild, there is no treatment necessary.
+Because these marks are often mild and have no symptoms, there is no treatment necessary.